Learn something new every day

-Often the sanitation manager takes part in duties involving the cleaning and sanitation of certain establishments, namely food service centers like restaurants and hotels.
-It may be his job to scrub walls and floors, do routine maintenance work, shovel snow from sidewalks and walkways to ensure safety for patrons and workers, and keep restrooms clean and well-stocked.
+This sort of manager often takes part in duties involving the cleaning and sanitation of certain establishments, namely food service centers like restaurants and hotels.
+It may be this person’s job to scrub walls and floors, do routine maintenance work, shovel snow from sidewalks and walkways to ensure safety for patrons and workers, or keep restrooms clean and well-stocked.
 In large buildings, the manager may simply oversee and check the work of various sanitation and maintenance workers.

 In some cases, the sanitation manager may also work as an independent contractor or self employed person.
-Handyman service companies are available in some larger cities, and they involve a sanitation and/or maintenance worker going from business to business offering his services to various companies.
-Many self-employed sanitation workers started out as sanitation managers or supervisors before making the leap into owning a business.
+Handyman service companies are available in some larger cities, and they often involve a sanitation or maintenance worker going from business to business offering services to various companies.
+Many self-employed sanitation workers started out as managers or supervisors before making the leap into owning a business.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!